GetValkyrie/valkyrie/docs/INSTALLATION.md

  * https://www.vagrantup.com/downloads.html
  * https://www.virtualbox.org/wiki/Downloads

-Valkyrie also makes use of some Vagrant plugins: vagrant-triggers, and (for Mac users only) vagrant-dns.
-Installing these should be as simple as:

-    $ vagrant plugin install vagrant-triggers
-    $ vagrant plugin install vagrant-dns    # OSX only

 Valkyrie also uses git quite extensively.
 So if you don't already have it installed, go ahead and do that next.